loicmagne/tinynerf/README.md

 - [x] Vanilla NeRF, K-Planes and Cobafa
 - [x] Occupancy grid to accelerate training (based on Instant-NGP but with slightly different decaying method)
 - [x] Unbounded and AABB scenes
-- [x] Dynamic batches, each iteration process a constant number of samples
+- [x] Dynamic batches, each iteration process a constant number of samples by packing samples from each ray
 - [x] CUDA implementation of NeRF weights computation
 - [x] Reproduction of KPlanes results on synthetic dataset
 - [ ] Reproduction of Cobafa results on synthetic dataset